YarnSpinnerTool/YSDocs/docs/beginners-guide.md

 {% step %}
 ## Play your Yarn Spinner Script yet again

-Use the Run bhutton to once again run your script.&#x20;
+Use the Run button to once again run your script.

 You'll notice that when you choose the line `OK!
 Let's go!` the action will jump to the node entitle `Cave`.
 Great, right?
 {% endstep %}